denaiels/DanielSantosoPortfolio/README.md

 Indonesian Profanity Checker is a program to check whether an input sentence contains profane/harsh words or not.
 In this project, the dataset used is a list of YouTube video comments from the Indonesian YouTuber Ericko Lim, which mostly is of Indonesian language (many are slang languages) and these comments tend to have profane/harsh words within them, and each of the comment is tagged as 'PROFANE' or 'CLEAN'.
 Our Indonesian Profanity Checker works using Bag-of-Words method, where in the training process, it is fed with the dataset we have provided and it learns which words are profane by counting the words' occurence in sentences that are considered profane or not profane.
 We also used Indonesian common stopwords to filter the dataset.

 **My contributions:**

-First, me and my team discussed about the idea and brainstormed together until we get the final decision to make this project.
-I helped at the research to accomplish the goals that we have set.
-I coded most of the program in Python programming language and also helped on cleaning the dataset used.
+- Discussed with the team about the idea and brainstormed together until we get the final decision to make this project
+- Do the research to accomplish the goals that we have set
+- Took part in cleaning the dataset used
+- Coded most of the program in Python programming language

 **Results:**